Solutions and Solubility - Complete Interactive Lesson

 📌 Osmosis

-Osmosis is the net movement of solvent (usually water) through a semipermeable membrane from a region of lower solute concentration to higher solute concentration.
+Osmosis is the net movement of solvent (usually water) through a semipermeable membrane from a region of lower solute concentration to solute concentration.

 Part 6: Problem-Solving Workshop